PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 <img src='wiki/assets/emulator.png'><br>

-1. Launch the emulator
+1. Launch the emulator.
+You can do this in the Git Bash session by running:
 ```bash
 emulator -avd Tablet
 ```

-1. Once the emulator has loaded, you can use the adb comment to connect to the emulator:
+1. Once the emulator has loaded, you can use the adb comment to connect to the emulator.
+You can do this in the Git Bash session by running:
 ```bash
 adb devices
 ```